denysgerasymuk799/Ucuddle-Fast-PageRank/README.md

 It is important to run next scripts from root directory!

-1. You can use our data or make sure that everything works - run pagerank_preview.py two times with different flag PERSONALIZATION_MODE = True and after PERSONALIZATION_MODE = True, which is placed at the beginning of the file.
+1. You can use our data or make sure that everything works - run pagerank_preview.py two times with different flag PERSONALIZATION_MODE = True and after PERSONALIZATION_MODE = False, which is placed at the beginning of the file.
 Such you will get personalized_result_domain_ranks.json and result_domain_ranks.json, which we use for testing correctness of personalization.